How do I create a habit that lasts?

 What you will get from this article:

-- Discover the 3 Pillars of Progress
+- Discover the 3 Pillars of Progress for building habits that last

 - Understand how to better manage your time and make progress